Hard Water Treatment in Midcoast Maine

-If you have manganese or hard water, a water softener may be needed.
+If you have manganese or hard water, a Softener may be needed.
 Often times, manganese and iron will appear together in well water, so it is best to have an evaluation so the appropriate system is installed.

 The resin will last for several years without needing to be replaced, but the brine tank must be filled with salt on a regular basis.
 Typically, one bag per month is needed and several bags may be added to last you for several months (for example, you may add 4 bags of salt every 4 months).
-We recommend using the green bags of softening salt that contain rust remover; 40lb. bags can be purchased at most hardware or home supply stores or 50lb. bags may be purchased at the office.
+We recommend using the blue bags of softening salt; 40lb. bags can be purchased at most hardware or home supply stores or 50lb. bags may be purchased at the office.

 If there is a power outage, or after daylight savings, you will need to reset the timer on the control head.
-This is important to reset because you don't want to unknowingly use water during a backwash cycle.
-For instructions on resetting the timer, please follow this link: Read more
+This is important to reset because you don’t want to unknowingly use water during a backwash cycle.
+Please click here for resetting the time instructions.